openhwgroup/core-v-xif/docs/source/x_ext.rst

 A |coprocessor| can (only) accept an offloaded instruction when:

 * It can handle the instruction (based on decoding ``instr``).
-* There are no structural hazards that would prevent execution
+* There are no structural hazards that would prevent execution.

 A transaction is considered offloaded/accepted on the positive edge of ``clk`` when ``issue_valid``, ``issue_ready`` are asserted and ``accept`` is 1.
 A transaction is considered not offloaded/rejected on the positive edge of ``clk`` when ``issue_valid`` and ``issue_ready`` are asserted while ``accept`` is 0.